 The world may not be a war of all against all, but it is a war of the ruthless against billions.
 “All economic systems involve serious competition,” and in every society the well-placed have grabbed onto more than their share.”
-All human societies have shirker problems and they always will, but the existence of anti-meritarian governments all over the planet is no excuse for cynicism.
+All human societies have shirker problems and they always will, but the existence of anti-meritarian governments all over the planet is no excuse for apathy and cynicism.

-Kahane needs to make more distinctions and clarifications among social, moral and other forms of value.
+Kahane needs to make more distinctions and clarifications among social, moral, and other forms of value.
 Leaving out his generosity to socialism, Kahane is a more astute commentator on economics than most philosophers.

 Kahane overestimates the abilities of human intuitions to determine “fairness.”
-Most individuals live oblivious to major considerations of justice.
+Most individuals are oblivious to major considerations of justice.
 Individuals excel at determining their fair share of a candy bar in a psychology experiment, but when is comes to big, complex issues, intuitions fail, especially when media moguls bombard us with unjust agendas.

-Though flawed, Kahane’s meritarianism is a wonderful relief from authoritarian, and distributive works.
+Though flawed, Kahane’s meritarianism is a wonderful relief from authoritarian and distributive works.